mksaith/Udacity-Dog-Breed-Classifier/README.md

 ## Project Overview

 Built a pipeline to process real-world, user-supplied images.
 Given an image of a dog, algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.
-The Jupyter Notebook can be found [here](https://github.com/mksaith/Udacity-Dog-Breed-Classifier/blob/master/dog_app.ipynb).
+The project can be found [here](https://github.com/mksaith/Udacity-Dog-Breed-Classifier/blob/master/dog_app.ipynb).

 ![Sample Output][image1]